-The Universal Serial Bus (USB 2.0) port is a high-speed serial bus which allows you to connect and daisy-chain USB peripherals without taking up precious system resources.
-Your computer has two ports available, one on front and the other one on right.
+The Universal Serial Bus (USB) 2.0 port is a high-speed serial bus which allows you to connect USB peripherals without taking up precious system resources.
+Your computer has three ports available, one on left and two in rear.